-Stockholder Proposals and Business for 2023 Annual Meeting
+Stockholder Proposals and Business for 2024 Annual Meeting

-Stockholder Proposals for Inclusion in the 2023 Proxy Statement
+Stockholder Proposals for Inclusion in the 2024 Proxy Statement

-In order for stockholder proposals for the 2023 Annual Meeting of Stockholders to be eligible for inclusion in the Company's Proxy Statement and form of proxy card for that meeting, we must receive the proposals in proper written form at our corporate headquarters, 2415 Cascade Pointe Boulevard, Charlotte, North Carolina 28208, directed to the attention of the Corporate Secretary, no later than December 15, 2022.
+In order for stockholder proposals for the 2024 Annual Meeting of Stockholders to be eligible for inclusion in the Company's Proxy Statement and form of proxy card for that meeting, we must receive the proposals in proper written form at our corporate headquarters, 2415 Cascade Pointe Boulevard, Charlotte, North Carolina 28208, directed to the attention of the Corporate Secretary, no later than December 8, 2023.
 In addition, all proposals will need to comply with Rule 14a-8 of the Securities Exchange Act of 1934, which sets forth the requirements for the inclusion of stockholder proposals in our Company proxy materials.

-Stockholder Director Nominations for Inclusion in the 2023 Proxy Statement
+Stockholder Director Nominations for Inclusion in the 2024 Proxy Statement

 We have adopted a proxy access right to permit, under certain circumstances, a stockholder or a group of stockholders to include in our annual meeting Proxy Statement director candidates whom they have nominated.
 These proxy access provisions in our Bylaws provide, among other things, that a stockholder or group of up to 20 stockholders seeking to include director candidates in our annual meeting Proxy Statement must own, in the aggregate, at least 3% of the Company's outstanding common stock continuously for at least the previous three years.
-The number of shareholder-nominated candidates appearing in any meeting Proxy Statement cannot exceed the greater of 20% of our Board or two directors.
+The number of stockholder-nominated candidates appearing in any meeting Proxy Statement cannot exceed the greater of 20% of our Board or two directors.
 Stockholder(s) and the nominee(s) must satisfy the other requirements outlined in our Bylaws.
-Notice of proxy access director nominees must be received in proper written form at our corporate headquarters, 2415 Cascade Pointe Boulevard, Charlotte, North Carolina 28208, directed to the attention of the Corporate Secretary, no earlier than December 27, 2022 and no later than January 26, 2023.
+Notice of proxy access director nominees must be received in proper written form at our corporate headquarters, 2415 Cascade Pointe Boulevard, Charlotte, North Carolina 28208, directed to the attention of the Corporate Secretary, no earlier than December 20, 2023 and no later than January 19, 2024.
 Please refer to our Bylaws for the complete proxy access requirements.

-Stockholder Director Nominations and Other Stockholder Proposals for Presentation at the 2023 Annual Meeting But Not Included in the 2023 Proxy Statement
+Stockholder Director Nominations and Other Stockholder Proposals for Presentation at the 2024 Annual Meeting But Not Included in the 2024 Proxy Statement

 Our Bylaws set forth the procedures you must follow in order to nominate a director for election or to present any other proposal at an annual meeting of our stockholders, other than nominations or proposals intended to be included in our Company proxy materials.
-In addition to any other applicable requirements, for director nominations or other business to be properly brought before the 2023 Annual Meeting by a stockholder, the stockholder must have given us timely notice thereof in proper written form, including all required information, at our corporate headquarters, 2415 Cascade Pointe Boulevard, Charlotte, North Carolina 28208, directed to the attention of the Corporate Secretary, between January 26, 2023 and February 25, 2023.
+In addition to any other applicable requirements, for director nominations or other business to be properly brought before the 2024 Annual Meeting by a stockholder, the stockholder must have given us timely notice thereof in proper written form, including all required information, at our corporate headquarters, 2415 Cascade Pointe Boulevard, Charlotte, North Carolina 28208, directed to the attention of the Corporate Secretary, between January 19, 2024 and February 18, 2024.
+Please refer to our Bylaws for the requirements.